-When combining pointcut sub-expressions, '&&' is awkward within an XML document, and so the keywords 'and', 'or' and 'not' can be used in place of '&&', '||' and '!' respectively.
+When combining pointcut sub-expressions, '&&' is awkward within an XML document, and so the keywords

+'and', 'or' and 'not' can be used in place of '&&', '||' and '!' respectively.
+For example, the previous pointcut may be better written as:

-Note that pointcuts defined in this way are referred to by their XML id, and cannot define pointcut parameters.
+Note that pointcuts defined in this way are referred to by their XML id and cannot be used as named pointcuts to form composite pointcuts.
 The named pointcut support in the schema based definition style is thus more limited than that offered by the @AspectJ style.